-The Power of the Sour Cherry
+Health Benefits of the Sour Cherry

-The Power of the Sour Cherry
+Health Benefits of the Sour Cherry

 The Cherry traces its history as far back as 3300 BCE.
 Both the Sweet and the Sour Cherry have been a highly desired part of the human diet for thousands of years.

 The versatile Sour cherry can be cooked, juiced, dried, frozen, eaten fresh or even distilled as the liquors Kirsch and Ratafia.
 They are included in any number of different preparations including baked goods, pies, preserves, main and side dishes or even for medicinal uses.